-The parties agree that the applicable facilities in place for members of employees' organisations participating in the consultation with local employees' organisations within universities at the time this Collective Labour Agreement (CAO) takes effect, shall be continued in full.
+The parties agree that the applicable facilities in place for members of employees' organisations participating in the consultation with local employees' organisations within universities at the time this collective agreement (CAO) takes effect, shall be continued in full.

-Article D.2 Education, Culture and Science (OCW) resources
+Article D.2 Education, Culture and Science (OC&W) resources

-- 1 Parties shall agree to come to an arrangement regarding means for facilities for employees' organisations at sector level. - 2 This arrangement entails the following: - The OCW resources for employees' organisations remain available to the employees' organisations after they have been added to the lump sum of the institutions and are divided via SSCC at the end of each quarter.
-The amount to be decentralised is divided by the staff number of the universities as from 1 January and is included in the Collective Labour Agreement (CAO) as a basis for the annual contribution per employee.
-Indexation takes place on 1 January each year in accordance with the derived CBS consumer price index of the previous year. - The same annual contribution applies per employee for those parties subject to the Collective Labour Agreement (CAO) for the Dutch Universities, unless the Collective Labour Agreement (CAO) parties agree otherwise. - 3 Each year, SSCC submits an audit report to the universities. - If in the years to come employees of the University of Groningen or the University of Maastricht are collectively transferred to University Medical Centres, the VSNU shall be partly responsible to ensure that the employees' organisations (via SSCC) are not financially disadvantaged by this transfer - 5 This scheme shall take effect on 1 January 2006 and shall be automatically renewed as long as the decentralisation agreement on formulating employment terms for universities dated 1 June 1999 is in force
+- 1. Parties shall agree to come to an arrangement regarding means for facilities for employees' organisations at sector level; - 2.
+This arrangement entails the following:

+The OC&W resources for employees' organisations remain available to the employees' organisations after they have been added to the lump sum of the institutions and are divided via SSCC at the end of each quarter.
+The amount to be decentralised is divided by the staff number of the universities as from 1 January and is included in the collective agreement (CAO) as a basis for the annual contribution per employee.
+Indexation takes place on 1 January each year in accordance with the derived CBS consumer price index of the previous year.

+The same annual contribution applies per employee for those parties subject to the collective agreement (CAO) for the Dutch Universities, unless the collective agreement (CAO) parties agree otherwise.

+- 3. Each year, SSCC submits an audit report to the universities. - 4.
+If in the years to come employees of the University of Groningen or the University of Maastricht are collectively transferred to University Medical Centres, the VSNU shall be partly responsible to ensure that the employees' organisations (via SSCC) are not financially disadvantaged by this transfer. - 5.
+This scheme shall take effect on 1 January 2006 and shall be automatically renewed as long as the decentralisation agreement on formulating employment terms for universities dated 1 June 1999 is in force.